KingChampion36/chemistryedu/docs/physical-chemistry/mole-concept/calculation-of-moles-for-gases.md

 ---
 title: Mole Concept | Calculation of Number of Moles for an Ideal Gas
+description: In this article, we will see how can we calculate number of moles for an ideal gas.
+One mole is numerically equal to Avogadro number or 6.022 x 10<sup>23</sup> substances.
 ---

 # [![ChemistryEdu Logo](../../images/favicon.svg){ align=left, width=3.8% }](../../index.md)  Mole Concept | Calculation of Number of Moles for an Ideal Gas